Learn What “Original” Content Really Means

 Become a Subject Matter Expert

 Overall, when you write articles for a blog, your goal is to frame yourself as a subject matter expert and provide useful content to your market that you hope will not only provide brand recognition but will at some point turn them into a customer.
 This isn’t a direct sales piece nor should any of your articles read that way.
 You have to first build trust and authority in your brand and in your blog personality.
 You do that by writing content that displays the knowledge you have within your industry.
 So although you may put a persuasive spin on your article(s), overall you should be more focused on writing about the in’s and out’s of your business and displaying the many details of the insurance industry that you know.
-Let your audience know you are a subject matter expert.

 Give Your Content Edge